arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/05.docker-container/content.md

 ### How to Uninstall A Container

-You will need to obtain assigned `CONTAINER ID` to be able to remove a container of choice.
+You will need to obtain an assigned `CONTAINER ID` to be able to remove a container of your choice.
 The list of active containers provides this information.
-The remove (`rm`) command is then used with the desired container identifier to proceed with removal process.
+The remove (`rm`) command is then used with the desired container identifier to proceed with the removal process.

 ```
 docker container rm <CONTAINER ID>